jpace3937/Tic-Tac-Toe/README.md

 Extremely Impossible to Beat Tic-Tac-Toe
 You literally cannot beat it.

-If you win you get $500.
-From Braden
+If you win you get $500 from Braden Lynn.